-Subject to the schedule of matters reserved to the Board of Directors (see Section 2.2.14 above), the Equality, Diversity and Inclusion Committee is responsible for ensuring compliance with the principles set out within the Committee of University Chairs 'Higher Education Code of Governance' and the Office for Students Regulatory Framework, Notices and Advice, and for:
+Subject to the Statement of Primary Responsibilities of the Board of Directors (see Section 2.3.1 above), the Equality, Diversity and Inclusion Committee is responsible for ensuring compliance with the principles set out within the Committee of University Chairs 'Higher Education Code of Governance' and the Office for Students Regulatory Framework, Notices and Advice, and for:

-- Determining the company's strategic direction in relation to equality, diversity and inclusion, and ensuring this is articulated within its Equality, Diversity and Inclusion Policy, and reflected within all other policies and procedures - Actively promoting, applying, and ensuring compliance with the company's Equality, Diversity and Inclusion Policy, and ensuring the Policy is reviewed annually - Developing, approving, promoting and overseeing the implementation of: - A programme of awareness raising events for staff and students - A programme of events to celebrate equality, diversity and inclusion - An inclusive teaching and learning environment (through the Inclusive Learning Environment Framework) - Receiving Monitoring Reports on Implementation of the Strategic Measures (i.e. actions) that are included in our Access and Participation Plan, and other relevant reports as deemed relevant by the Access and Participation Committee [for consideration]
+- Determining the company's strategic direction in relation to equality, diversity and inclusion (in accordance with the Articles of Association), and ensuring this is articulated within its Equality, Diversity and Inclusion Policy, and reflected within all other policies and procedures - Actively promoting, applying, and ensuring compliance with the company's Equality, Diversity and Inclusion Policy, and ensuring the Policy is reviewed every 3 years - Developing, approving, promoting and overseeing the implementation of: - A programme of awareness raising events for staff and students - A programme of events to celebrate equality, diversity and inclusion - An inclusive teaching and learning environment (through the Inclusive Learning Environment Framework) - Receiving Monitoring Reports on Implementation of the Strategic Measures (i.e. actions) that are included in our Access and Participation Plan, and other relevant

-- Receiving Equality, Diversity and Inclusion Reports [for consideration and action]

-- Approving an Equality, Diversity and Inclusion Annual Report

-- Approving the following policies and related procedures, as well as any new policies and related procedures with a specific equality, diversity and inclusion focus:

-- Dignity and Respect Policy

-- Disability Policy

-- Mental Health and Wellbeing Policy

-- Student Guide to Mental Health and Wellbeing

-- Pregnancy, Maternity and Parenting Guide

-- Unconscious Bias Guidance Notes

-- Receiving reports that analyse diversity data to highlight any identifiable inequalities to inform the development and enhancement of our Inclusive Learning Environment Framework and other strategies, policies, procedures and practices, to include reports relating to:

-- Staff profiles

-- Student application profiles

-- o Enrolled student profiles

-- Student performance and achievement data

-- Promoting and monitoring the use and effectiveness of the guaranteed interview scheme for persons applying for a post

-- Ensuring any new legislation, regulations or best practice is reported internally and addressed at an institution level
+- reports as deemed relevant by the Access and Participation Committee [for consideration] - Receiving Equality, Diversity and Inclusion Reports [for consideration and action] - Approving an Equality, Diversity and Inclusion Annual Report - Approving the following policies and related procedures, as well as any new policies and related procedures with a specific equality, diversity and inclusion focus: - Dignity and Respect Policy - Student Disability Policy - Mental Health and Wellbeing Policy - Student Guide to Mental Health and Wellbeing - o Pregnancy, Maternity and Parenting Guide - Unconscious Bias Guidance Notes - Recommending to the Board of Directors approval of the Equality, Diversity and Inclusion Policy. - Recommending to the Senior Management Team approval of the Staff Disability Policy. - Receiving reports that analyse diversity data to highlight any identifiable inequalities to inform the development and enhancement of our Inclusive Learning Environment Framework and other strategies, policies, procedures and practices, to include reports relating to: - Staff profiles - Student application profiles - Enrolled student profiles - o Student performance and achievement data - Promoting and monitoring the use and effectiveness of the guaranteed interview scheme for persons applying for a post - Ensuring any new legislation, regulations or best practice is reported internally and addressed at an institution level